pangtodd/which-language/README.md

 * via your terminmal, navigate to the directory you want to store my files in.
 * clone my git hub directory by typing or cutting pasting: "git clone https://github.com/pangtodd/portfolio.git" into your terminal
 * open files in browswer or code editor of your choice.
-* you can also view this website [here] (https://pangtodd.github.io/portfolio/) or you can cut and paste this into your browser: https://pangtodd.github.io/portfolio/
+* you can also view this website [here] (https://pangtodd.github.io/which-language/) or you can cut and paste this into your browser: https://pangtodd.github.io/which-language/

 ## Known Bugs

-* In scripts.js file, line 3: "event.preventDefault();" event shows as depreciated both in VScode and Chrome Developer Tools.
-Not sure why- I understand a variable had depreicated, but I'm not sure which one.
-Site seems to load/work okay.
+* As of 1/28/22, no known bugs.
 * If you notice mistakes or bugs, please email pang.todd@gmail.com

 ## License